 - Students must present validated PHOTO ID AND PROOF OF INSURANCE AT TIME OF VISIT.
-Proof of insurance is required as not all needed services may be covered by Fund B. Fund B is not insurance, and covers only specific services as described below.
+Proof of insurance is required as not all in clinic services may be covered by Fund B. Fund B is not insurance, and covers only specific services as described below.

-Office Visit Services Covered by Fund B in Student Health Clinic Include
+Office Visit Services Covered by Fund B in Student Health Clinic or Designated Nebraska Medicine

 - Comprehensive confidential counseling services (academic, career, interpersonal, couples and psychological counseling) are provided free-of-charge in the Counseling and Student Development Center (Bennett Hall 6001, phone: 402-559-7276).
 With a required referral from the Counseling Center, students may see a designated consulting psychiatrist in the UNMC Department of Psychiatry for up to 8 visits per year with $20 co-pay per visit.

-- Physical Therapy/Pain Management (8 visits per injury with referral)
+- Physical Therapy, Occupational Therapy andPain Management (8 visits per injury with referral)

 - Treatment of minor trauma and disease